tunmsk/nextgen-facebook/readme.txt

 = Changelog / Release Notes =

-**Version 8.25.4 (TBD)**
+**Version 8.25.4 (2016/02/27)**

 Official announcement: N/A

 * *New Features*
 	* None
 * *Improvements*
-	* Refactored the Wistia to parse the API XML meta tags for the video URL and description (Pro version).
+	* Refactored the Wistia module to parse API XML meta tags for the video URL and description (Pro version).
-	* Added video title and description (internal) meta tags for later use by Schema JSON-LD filters.
+	* Added video title and description (internal) meta tags for use by Schema JSON-LD filters.
 * *Bugfixes*
 	* Fixed detection of duplicate embedded videos.
 * *Developer Notes*